Educational Materials on Testing Recommendations for Private Wells and Semipublic Wells Updated: September 2022

 Testing your private well water provides you with information on the quality of your water and is the best way to ensure that your home's water supply is safe for use.
 It can also determine if nuisance contaminants, such as iron and manganese are present and at what levels.
 The following information is meant to assist owners of private wells or semipublic wells to decide what to test for and how often.
 These are general guidelines for private well water testing, which is not all inclusive.

-Homeowners with private wells are responsible for the quality of their own drinking water.
-They are generally not required to test their drinking water.
-However, testing is a good idea even if you do not suspect a problem because testing is the only way to be sure your water is safe to drink.
-An especially good time to test water quality is when buying a home so that you can make any findings part of your home purchase decision.
+Homeowners with private wells are responsible for the quality of their water and are generally not required to test.
+However, testing is a good idea even if you do not suspect a problem because it's the only way to be sure your water is safe to drink.
+It is highly recommended to test water quality when buying a home so that you can make informed decisions about your purchase.
 A good time of year to test is after a heavy period of rain, generally in the spring or fall.
-Even if your current water supply proves to be clean and safe to drink, regular testing is important because water quality can change, and, it establishes a record of water quality that may help identify and solve future problems.
+Regular testing is important because water quality can change, and, routine testing establishes a record of water quality that may help identify and solve future problems.

 What to Test For?
 How Frequently to Test?

-Even if you do not suspect any well water problems, it is important to test your water to ensure that it is safe to drink.
-Table 1 lists the tests we recommend for all private wells even if you do not notice any problems with your water.
-Table 3 lists water quality issues you might encounter and what tests you should perform if you have a particular issue with your water.
+Table 1 lists the tests recommended for all private wells even if you do not notice any problems with your water.
+Table 3 lists water quality issues you might encounter and what tests you should perform if you have a particular issue.
 Whenever you notice a change in the taste, color, odor, or clarity of your water, contact your Local Health Department or the Connecticut Department of Public Health (CT DPH), Private Well Program for assistance.

 Table 1.
 Recommended Tests for All Private Wells